Altinity/clickhouse-backup/ReadMe.md

 * Optional query argument `configs` works the same the `--configs` CLI argument (backup configs).
 * Additional example: `curl -s 'localhost:7171/backup/watch?table=default.billing&watch_interval=1h&full_interval=24h' -X POST`

-Note: this operation is async, so the API will return once the operation has been started.
+Note: this operation is async and can stop only with `kill -s SIGHUP $(pgrep -f clickhouse-backup)` or call `/restart`, `/backup/kill`, so the API will return once the operation has been started.

 > **POST /backup/clean**